CSUMB-CST495-GROUP10/SportLights/README.md

 The following **stretch** features are implemented:

-- [ ] User sees app icon in home screen and styled launch screen.
-(1pt)
+- [ ] User can a searchbar to choose a team
-- [ ] User can sign in using OAuth login flow.
-(1pt)
+- [ ] User can sign in
 - [ ] User can Logout.
-(1pt)
-- [ ] Create Data Models for User and Tweet.
-(1pt)
-- [ ] User can view last 20 tweets from their home timeline with the user profile picture, username, tweet text, and timestamp.
-(2pts)
-- [ ] User can pull to refresh.
-(1pt)
-- [ ] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
-(2pts)
+- [ ] User can save highlights videos to their playlist
-- [ ] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.

 The following **additional** features are implemented: